P1alkari/arduino-starterkit-projects/README.md

 ## 👤 About Me

-I'm an electronics engineering student at OsloMet, using this repository to document my journey from beginner to hardware developer and future founder.
+I'm an electronics engineering student at OsloMet, using this repository to document my journey.